TinyMission/kara/README.md

 Kara is a web framework for the JVM using the [Kotlin programming language](http://kotlinlang.org/).
 It uses Kotlin's unique syntax to allow developers to write succinct, statically-typed HTML and CSS all in one language.

+The benefits of a web framework like Kara are excellently illustrated in the article ["Type-safe Web with Kotlin"](http://jaxenter.com/type-safe-web-with-kotlin-106187.html) by Andrey Breslav.

 To get a quick overview over the project, check out [karaframework.com](http://karaframework.com/).
-(Note that technical details are outdated at the moment.)

-If you want to understand the motivation behind Kara you should read the article ["Type-safe Web with Kotlin"](http://jaxenter.com/type-safe-web-with-kotlin-106187.html) by Andrey Breslav.
+(Caution: Some contents are outdated.)

 ## Authors